Drassil/directory-structure/README.md

 ## Subset examples

-Since DIRS 2.0 can be used for a simple application package, or developing workspace or even an operating system, you can use varius subsets of this standard that follow your needs.
+Since DIRS 2.0 can be used for a simple application package, a developing workspace or even an operating system, You can use varius subsets of this standard that follow your needs.
 Read some example [HERE](data/docs/2x/subsets.md)